-Following the Department of Health's concurrence with the recommendations in the technical memorandum, Lanai Landfill Demonstration for Groundwater Monitoring Exemption - Phase 1 prepared by CH2M Hill Engineers for \$12,649, the County budgeted for Phase 2 in FY 2023.
-The budget request was made in FY 2022 and work will begin in the 2022 calendar year after a contract is executed for \$215,171.
+Following the Department of Health's concurrence with the recommendations in the technical memorandum, Lanai Landfill Demonstration for Groundwater Monitoring Exemption - Phase 1 prepared by CH2M Hill Engineers for \$12,649 in FY 2022.
+Jacobs Engineering (formerly CH2) was contracted for \$215,171 for Phase 2.
+A Notice to Proceed was issued November 1, 2022 for Jacobs to prepare a work plan which the Dept. of Health approved on May 10, 2023.
+Island Geotechnical Engineering provided drilling with sampling done by the Jacobs engineer from June 26 to June 29, 2023.